fny/interrobang/README.md

 Or install it yourself as:

-    $ gem install predicate_bang
+    $ gem install interrobang

 ## Example Use Case with Rails

-`PredicateBang` works wonderfully with permission-related objects.
+`Interrobang` works wonderfully with permission-related objects.
 Say we have a bangified `Protector` class that defines user permissions in our application:

 ```ruby
 class Protector